 The Skills & Craft Centre, also known as "The Courtyard", took a long time to recover from the loss of Minimatt from the recording studio and others.
-We have now managed to let out the vacant units again but the recording studio was difficult and the new tenants are not using it as a studio but simply as an office suite.
-The work on converting what was the remainder of the woodworking shop has now been completed to allow GAP Theatre to move in having relocated from The Hub.
-We lost the Lego Shop, which had been very popular, since the proprietor has moved from the area.
-The Salon Miro (formerly known as the Buzz Box hairdressers) and Custom-Funky, an outlet for printed mugs, tee-shirts and workwear continue to do well.
-The whole of the market has Wi-Fi and The Courtyard Cafe, which is under new ownership, have extended their opening hours to non-market days and is very popular with shoppers who like the atmosphere that we have created.
+We have gradually let out the vacant units again but the recording studio was difficult to let and the new tenants are not using it as a studio but simply as an office suite; the work on converting what was the remainder of the woodworking shop has now been completed to allow GAP Theatre to move in having relocated from The Hub.
+The hairdressers and Custom-Funky, an outlet for printed mugs, tee-shirts and workwear continue to do well.
+The whole of the market has Wi-Fi and The Courtyard Bistro, which is under new ownership, have extended their opening hours to non-market days and is very popular with shoppers who like the atmosphere that we have created.
 We are always open to ideas and suggestions for other possible uses within the Courtyard area.
-The Courtyard tenants are Custom Funky, Courtyard Café, Restore and Resettle, GAP Theatre Company, The Salon Miro, Be Impressed, Andi Wreaths & More, VSCE Alliance, and Grimsby and Cleethorpes Craft Fairs with current occupancy at 100%.
+The current occupancy was 100% at the end of February.

-As with last year, we have once again held market stall rents in an effort to retain our traders until the economy picks up.
-The stall occupancy rate currently stands at 81%.
+As with last year, we have once again held stall rents in an effort to retain our traders until the economy picks up.
+The stall occupancy rate currently stood at 83% at the end of February.

-Two special events were held last year in The Hub.
-The first being the Regeneration Workshop, previously mentioned, and the second our Act of Remembrance for Poppy Day on 10th November presided over by our Chaplain, Revd Mary Vickers with The Mayor in attendance and representatives and Standards from various branches of the Uniformed Services and a Bugler and Drummer from the Lincolnshire Regiment Association.
+We held our usual Act of Remembrance for Poppy Day on 9th November presided over by our Chaplain, Revd Mary Vickers with The Mayor in attendance and representatives from the local Army Reserve; Danny Fleming played the highland pipes for us.
 The Freemen were represented at the Civic Service at the Minster and a wreath was laid at The Cenotaph on Remembrance Sunday.